Vietnam Garment Manufacturing for Scaled Production

 Established apparel brands

 Brands with existing sales, wholesale accounts, retail distribution, or repeat demand are often better positioned for Vietnam production.
+Formal wear, private label, and performance apparel buyers with clear product specifications and meaningful volume fit this profile well.

-Uniform and bulk programs
+Uniform and institutional programs

 Apparel quality control table with fabric swatches tech pack documents and garment samples